bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 manage
 : OPTIONAL.
 The management URI for this
               access token.
-If provided, the client MAY manage its access token as described in [managing an access token lifecycle](#token-management).
+If provided, the RC MAY manage its access token as described in [managing an access token lifecycle](#token-management).
 This URI MUST NOT include the access token value and MAY be different for each access token.